Hawke's Bay toddler killer Benny Haerewa admits more abuse and crimes against three children

 Further attacks included hitting a child with a broom and throwing a can at a boy's head.

-Haerewa was also convicted of unlawful sexual connection with a child, threatening to kill, and intentionally damaging property
+Haerewa, who was remanded in custody by Justice Tracey Walker, was also convicted of unlawful sexual connection with a child, threatening to kill, and intentionally damaging property.

-The court heard that the Crown will be seeking preventative detention at his sentencing on October 18.
+The court heard that the Crown will seek preventative detention at his sentencing on October 18.

+When Haerewa was released from prison in 2010 for Whakaruru's killing the Parole Board held fears he had a high-risk of reoffending.

+After being denied release several times, the Parole Board said Haerewa had to be released by law, despite the threat of future crimes and concerns by the Whakaruru's family.

-Haerewa, who was remanded in custody, is also related to one of Moko Sayviah Rangitoheriri's killers, David Haerewa.
+Haerewa is also related to one of Moko Sayviah Rangitoheriri's killers, David Haerewa.

+The 3-year-old Taupō toddler died in 2015 after sustained and prolonged abuse and torture by David Haerewa and Tania Shailer.